underthecurve/underthecurve.github.io/_posts/2016-12-29-hed-dek-led-graf.markdown

 The **dek**, also known as the **subhed**, is a short description, between the hed and the text of the article, that summarizes what it is about.
 [Apparently](https://www.quora.com/In-Journalism-where-did-the-term-dek-come-from) it comes from the old Dutch word "dek," meaning "to cover" (not sure why that makes sense, but okay).

 Nowadays, in online news, the dek contains terminology chosen for Search Engine Optimization (SEO) purposes.
-The sentence in grey in [this article about Debbie Reynolds](http://www.latimes.com/entertainment/la-me-debbie-reynolds-20161228-story.html), a link that appeared on our homepage, is the dek:
+Yesterday, our homepage featured [this article paying tribute to Debbie Reynolds](http://www.latimes.com/entertainment/la-me-debbie-reynolds-20161228-story.html).
+The dek is the sentence in grey below the hed:

 <img src = "/images/debbiereynolds.png" width="400" height="200"/>

+Note this is sometimes but not always the first couple of sentences of the actual article (in this case, it is not).

 The **lede** is the opening paragraph (or two) of the story, meant to capture the reader's attention.
 In an academic essay, this would be akin to the introduction.
 In [this Washington Post article about millennials avoiding sex](https://www.washingtonpost.com/local/social-issues/there-isnt-really-anything-magical-about-it-why-more-millennials-are-putting-off-sex/2016/08/02/e7b73d6e-37f4-11e6-8f7c-d4c723a2becb_story.html?utm_term=.a77176425a7a), the lede is the first paragraph (or what journalists would call the first **graf**): an anecdote about a 26-year-old who hasn't had sex in a while.